timelystream/timelystream.com/docs/introduction.md

 ## Operations

-This section contains resources for managing QuestDB instances and has dedicated pages for the following topics:
+This section contains resources for managing Blazar instances and has dedicated pages for the following topics:

 - [Capacity planning](/docs/operations/capacity-planning) for configuring